 Out of zone student Ren Saito takes school bus 427 after school: “It’s a lot of pushing and shoving from other people, just trying to get onto the bus and it’s basically impossible to get a seat if you’re lucky enough to even get on as most of them, [the seats] are already taken up by BBI kids.”

-The Collegian understands that a student was injured earlier in Term 1 on bus 427 as a result of overcrowding.
-The student reportedly stood in the rear doorway area by necessity, and was bruised by a swinging rear exit door according to a description provided by parents.
+The Collegian understands that a student was injured earlier in Term 1 on bus 427 because of overcrowding.
+The student reportedly stood in the rear doorway area by necessity and was bruised by a swinging rear exit door according to a description provided by parents.

-The parents of the student involved in the incident had emailed both AT and the bus operator ‘Go Bus’ to raise the issue of overloading and was informed that the comments would be looked into.
-However no change to bus loading or procedure has been observed since the incident.
+The parents of the student involved in the incident had emailed both AT and the bus operator ‘Go Bus’ to raise the issue of overloading and was informed that the comments would be investigated.
+However, no change to bus loading or procedure has been observed since the incident.

 Other students taking bus 427 surveyed found the experience was “hot”, “suffocating and claustrophobic”.
 Multiple also complained that standing in the front doorway area next to the driver felt dangerous.

 Similar conditions were also reported on bus 425.